 - Let the bread brown on each side before removing it from the flame, and enjoy!

-The best part about it is that there are so many ways to make it your own!
-Whether you choose to personalize your tuna salad with your favorite flavors or add a cheese slice of your liking, it’s easy to create the perfect sandwich.
+The best part about it is that there are many ways to make it your own!
+Whether you personalize your tuna salad with your favorite flavors or add a cheese slice of your liking, it’s easy to create the perfect sandwich.

 Kielbasa and Cabbage Skillet

 This is a simple polish inspired meal that’s perfect for camping.
 This crock-pot staple has turned into the ideal campaign food idea.

 - Roughly chop up two apples, one head of cabbage, and two packages of kielbasa.